-One of the things I hadn’t appreciated before was all the little signs of those controls throughout the process (you can learn more about the details here as well).
-For example, the pork is tagged as soon as it enters the prosciuttificio and then the Parma crown is the final stamp of approval once it has had it’s final check.
+One of the things I hadn't appreciated before was all the little signs of those controls throughout the process.
+For example, the pork is tagged as soon as it enters the prosciuttificio and then the Parma crown is the final stamp of approval once it has had it's final check.

 That crown is then the badge of quality and authenticity you can look for on packaging or on the leg of ham when you are looking in store.

 And if you want to know if it's all worth it, trust me it is.
 If you haven't tried it yet, you need to, as this is a ham that really melts in your mouth.
 My kids devoured the samples on our tour and any other opportunity they got to have some.

 In fairness, they had tried some before (I know, they are spoiled).
 I love it in my goat's cheese and prosciutto croissant and on prosciutto crostini, amongst other things.
 But seeing the process and the wall of ham in the curing room, above, makes it feel all the more special any time I have a slice.

 Making this prosciutto salad